Mark-Langston/Mark-Langston/README.md

 ## About Me
  * 🎓 Pursuing an undergraduate Computer Science degree.
  * 📖 In my free time I build computers and dabble with programming projects.
  * 💻 I’m currently working on a project involving a MariaDB and a JAVA frontend.
-The project is still very early in development, once it's in a usable state I'll be publishing the repository.
+The project is early in development, once it's in a usable state I'll be publishing the repository.

 ## My GitHub Stats